-Lori N. Eidson is a Ph.D. student in Dr. Anne Murphy’s lab.
+Lori N. Eidson is a Ph.D. candidate in Dr. Anne Murphy’s lab.
 Lori’s dissertation project examines how glial cells within the midbrain periaqueductal gray region of the brain contribute to the development of morphine tolerance.

 Over 90% of the 50 million Americans suffering from chronic pain each year are treated with opioids, including morphine.
 Although morphine is one of the most effective pain relievers available, chronic morphine treatment leads to a myriad of negative side effects, including tolerance and thus increasingly inadequate pain relief.

 There is extensive research supporting a critical role for glial cell activation in the development of morphine tolerance.
 Glial cells (i.e., microglia and astrocytes) are the immune cells of the central nervous system.
 In response to morphine, glial cells become activated and release a number of substances that decrease the pain relieving effects of morphine.
 Until relatively recently, however, the way opioids activate glia was unknown.
 Recent studies have demonstrated that an immune receptor located on glial cells, called Toll-like receptor 4 (TLR4) responds to morphine.
 Whether or not TLR4 plays a role in the development of tolerance to morphine, however, had not been investigated.